-It is necessary to clarify, and bring into conformance with established academic practices, honors recognition as noted on graduation diplomas; this recognition is intended to properly recognize the academic performance of graduates who have earned distinction.
-This recognition distinguishes between undergraduate and graduate student performance; there is no set limit or percentage of the students who may be recognized in the following categories.
+It is necessary to clarify, and bring into conformance with established academic practices, honors recognition as noted on graduation diplomas.
+This recognition is intended to properly recognize the academic performance of graduates who have earned distinction.
+This recognition distinguishes between undergraduate and graduate student performance, to which there is no set limit or percentage of the students who may be recognized

-1. High distinction: For students who have achieved a cumulative GPA of between 3.85 and 4.0.
+High distinction: For students who have achieved a CGPA between 3.85 and 4.0.